 – Two bottles labeled as St. John’s wort contained none of the medicinal herb.
 Instead, the pills in one bottle were made of nothing but rice, and another bottle contained only Alexandrian senna, an Egyptian yellow shrub that is a powerful laxative.

-– Gingko biloba supplements, promoted as memory enhancers, were mixed with fillers and black walnut, a potentially deadly hazard for people with nut allergies.Several products were contaminated with feverfew, an invasive weed that can cause “swelling and numbness of the mouth, oral ulcers, nausea, vomiting and diarrhea.”
+– Gingko Biloba supplements, promoted as memory enhancers, were mixed with fillers and black walnut, a potentially deadly hazard for people with nut allergies.Several products were contaminated with feverfew, an invasive weed that can cause “swelling and numbness of the mouth, oral ulcers, nausea, vomiting and diarrhea.”
 It also may raise the risk of bleeding if taken with blood thinning drugs such as warfarin or aspirin.
+A federally supported study of Ginkgo Biloba extract — following more than 3,000 people for seven years — was designed to see if it reduced dementia.
+It didn’t.
+Moreover, Ginkgo Biloba is biologically active and can cause toxicity when you take other drugs.

 – In an earlier 2012 study, half of the plant products labeled as Korean ginseng were really American ginseng.
 This is because Korean ginseng is more expensive and is marketed for different medicinal benefits than American ginseng.